BigPay vs Wise Comparison for Malaysia 2023

 BigPayWise

-SpeedCan be instant, may take up to 2-3 working daysMore than %50 are instant, can take up to 2 working days
+Transfer speedCan be instant, may take up to 2-3 working daysMore than 50% are instant, 90% arrive in 24 hours

 ServiceIn-app chat and emailIn-app chat, email and by phone